-- Possession of, or ability to obtain, a valid West Virginia EMS certification as an EMT/Paramedic.
+- Possession of, or ability to obtain, a valid West Virginia EMS certification as an EMT or Paramedic.
 This West Virginia certification must be maintained in active status throughout employment.
-(If not West Virginia certified at time of employment, must be able to obtain in sixty (60) days of employment.) - Certification as an EMS Instructor. - Certification as a Fire Instructor 3 (NFPA 1041, 2008 ed.).
-Instructor 2 would be acceptable with a commitment to get Instructor 3 within 1 year of date of hire. - West Virginia Squad Training Officer Certification or commitment to get same within 1 year of date of hire. - Minimum of five (5) years experience as a Firefighter and Paramedic (career and/or volunteer), including two (2) years of supervisory experience. - Ability to exercise sound independent judgment in the best interest of JCESA. - Incident Command and Incident Safety Certification. - Willingness to stay at or return to work during periods of emergencies to assist local resources. - Willingness to respond to major incidents during off duty hours to assist local resources. - Hazardous Materials Awareness & Operations - NIMS 100 200 300 400 700 701 701.a 702 702.a 703 703.a 704 800 - Incident Safety Officer - Fire Officer 1 & 2 - Vehicle Rescue Awareness & Operations
+(If not West Virginia certified at time of employment, must be able to obtain in ninety (90) days of employment.) - Pro Board Certification as a Fire Officer II. - Minimum of three (3) years career experience as a certified Fire and EMS Officer. - Ability to exercise sound independent judgment in the best interest of JCESA. - WV, ProBoard, or FSDOA Incident Safety Officer Certification. - WV, ProBoard, or FDSOA Health & Safety Officer certification. - Hazardous Materials Awareness & Operations - NIMS 100 200 300 400 700 701 701.a 702 702.a 703 703.a 704 800